 People are diverse, occupational beings who drive the process for change through individual choice and control.
 Occupational therapy is the art and science of maximizing human potential by enabling participation in goal-directed, meaningful occupation with clients (individuals, populations, and/or organizations).
 Client-centered and humanistic in nature, occupational therapy is directed toward clients who have or are at risk for limitations in occupational performance.
-Occupational therapy is concerned with the clients' occupational performance as it relates to the fit between their abilities, their environments, and the dynamic interaction among these factors.
-Consistent with global trends in health care as reported by the World Health Organization and with trends in occupational therapy practice, occupational therapy professionals believe in the power of participation in occupation as both the means and ultimate goal of occupational therapy with occupational justice as the ultimate outcome (AOTA, 2009; WHO, 2001).
+Occupational therapy is concerned with the clients' occupational performance as seen in the dynamic interaction between their abilities, their environments, and the unique characteristics of their occupations.
+Occupational therapy professionals believe in the power of participation in occupation as both the means and ultimate goal of occupational therapy with health, wellness and occupational justice as the ultimate outcomes (AOTA, 2017).